Split in 2 Days

 Bačvice

 We finish our last day in Split with a walk round the port to the beach of Bačvice.
-Although it’s a Blue Flag beach, it’s a bit grubby compared to the pristine beaches of my home town of Bournemouth, but the view’s good and a paddle in the cool water is a relief after the heat of the day.
+Although it’s a Blue Flag beach, it’s a bit grubby compared to the pristine beaches of my home town of Bournemouth.
+But the view is good and a paddle in the cool water is a relief after the heat of the day, even if you do need to dodge soggy cigarette butts and used wet wipes.

 Bacvice

-We return to the edge of Diocletian’s Palace and have dinner at Mist Street Food & Bar.
+We return to the edge of Diocletian’s Palace and have dinner at Misto Street Food Factory.
 This tiny restaurant has an interesting menu.
-I order a fish burger which comes in a black bun.
+I order a fish burger, which comes in a black bun.
 The old man orders fish stew, which also comes in a (very soggy) bun.
-A strange but tasty dinner.
+An unusual but extremely tasty dinner.
 There isn’t much seating space inside, but there are tables and chairs outside where you can dine alongside the ancient palace walls.

 Misto Fish Burger